 The Parkway is known for being winding and can be difficult to drive in rain or snow conditions and can have traffic and delays.
 If planning to drive the whole route, leave ample time and plan a few overnight stays along the way to take advantage of all it has to offer.

-You can also detour to stop in Charleston SC where you can eat oysters, southern food, walk along the waterway, tour old antebellum style houses,
+You can also detour to stop in Charleston SC where you can eat oysters, and southern food, walk along the waterway, tour old antebellum-style houses,